-Title: Although the Company has taken steps to verify the title to mineral properties in which it or KGHM Ajax have an interest in accordance with industry standards for the current stage of exploration of such properties, these procedures do not guarantee that title to the properties may not be challenged or impugned.
-Property title may be subject to unregistered prior agreements or transfers and title may be affected by undetected defects (See Legal proceedings).
+Title: Although the Company has taken steps to verify the title to mineral properties in which it or KGHM Ajax have an interest in accordance with industry standards for the current stage of exploration of such properties, these procedures do not guarantee the title.
+Property title may be subject to unregistered prior agreements or transfers and title may be affected by undetected defects.
+(See Legal Proceedings in this Report.)

 Aboriginal Land Claims: Aboriginal rights may be claimed on properties or other types of tenure with respect to which mining rights have been conferred.
 The Company is aware of the mutual benefits afforded by cooperative relationships with indigenous people in conducting exploration activity and is supportive of measures established to achieve such cooperation.
-The advent of any aboriginal land claims and the outcome of any aboriginal land claims negotiations cannot be predicted (See Legal proceedings)
+The outcome of any aboriginal land claims cannot be predicted, and if successful, would have a significant adverse effect on the Company